CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

     For developers who wish to retrieve data in **real-time**, we also offer the option of using the module version.
 With this option, the developer has to handle database credentials, queries, etc. using one of the many available PostgreSQL [drivers](https://wiki.postgresql.org/wiki/List_of_drivers).

-    The idea is to pass the essential information to `Convert::Pheno` as a hash (in Perl) or dictionary (in Python).
+    The idea is to pass the essential information to `Convert-Pheno` as a hash (in Perl) or dictionary (in Python).
 It is not necessary to send all the tables shown in the example, only the ones you wish to transform.

     !!!
 Tip "Tip"
         The defintions are stored in table `CONCEPT`.
-If you send the complete `CONCEPT` table then `Convert::Pheno` will be able to find a match, otherwise it will require setting the parameter `ohdsi_db = 1` (true).
+If you send the complete `CONCEPT` table then `Convert-Pheno` will be able to find a match, otherwise it will require setting the parameter `ohdsi_db = 1` (true).

     === "Perl"
         ```Perl